 “Homemade yogurt is a healthy source of protein, calcium, magnesium, and other essential vitamins whose active bacterial cultures aid in digestion.”

-The jar needs to stay warm for about 8 – 10 hours while the cultures do the work.
-Around 100-11o degrees.
-We like the YoLife Yogurt Machine ( we sell them in the Market on the Farm) because you can do large batches in wide mouth quart jars.
+- The jar needs to stay warm for about 8 – 10 hours while the cultures do the work.
+Around 100-110 degrees.
+We like the YoLife Yogurt Maker because you can do large batches in wide mouth quart jars.

 - After the yogurt has thickened, cool the yogurt in the fridge and enjoy!

 - Serve with berries, honey drizzle and a sprinkle of cinnamon 🍯